 Rare Punctuation Marks

-There are 14 commonly used punctuation marks in English grammar.
+Before focusing on some rare punctuation marks, it is important to know that there are 14 commonly used punctuation marks in English grammar.
 They are the full stop, question mark, exclamation mark, comma, semicolon, colon, dash, hyphen, square brackets, brackets, curly brackets or braces, apostrophe, quotation marks, and ellipsis.
 However, the more interesting punctuation marks are the less commonly used ones.
 There are many excellent guides to punctuation marks, one of the best can be found of the Cambridge Dictionary site, I could not hope to improve on them here.

-Punctuation Marks: Dagger † and Double Dagger ‡
+Rare Punctuation Marks: Dagger † and Double Dagger ‡

 The dagger † is also known as obelisk or obelus.
 It comes from the Ancient Greek obeliskos ‘little obelus’ from obelos meaning ‘roasting spit’, so nothing to do with daggers at all then!
 Oh well, never mind!
 It is usually used to mark a footnote, or more accurately, a second foot note on the same page as an * asterisk was typically used for the first footnote.